 4 Ways to Get the Most Value for Your Time

 There are many other benefits with the above three being the key.
 However, the benefits can only be realized if you actually create time.
 Here are a few ways of ensuring that you and your child get value for your time.

 The same way you plan your work life, you will need to schedule in your children’s activities into your calendar.
 At the beginning of each week, you will need to have a talk with your children and list the meetings and games that your kids would need you to be part of.

 It’s important to compartmentalize your life.
 Make office time just that, and family time the same as well.
 When you get home from work, turn off your phone.
 By doing so, you will give your kids full attention.

 Remember that you and your children will get home tired after spending time at work and school respectively.
 Take time to relax together; you could engage in a leisure activity or simply get down on the floor with your kids and play with them.
 Just being present will create a strong bond between you and them.

 Sometimes this is unavoidable, but if you’re busy running errands with your kids, it can be stressful and can take up valuable time.
 Consider doing errands when your children are with their other parent or after they have gone to bed.

 One of the leading causes of children acting out and behavioral issues is parents not spending quality time with their children.
 Start by incorporating these and other activities into your daily life to bond with your kids and remind them they are important and loved.
 If you are in need of legal advice on family law issues such as Utah child custody, parenting plans, child custody mediation, or parent-time schedules, give our experienced and compassionate SLC divorce attorney a call today.
 David Pedrazas has over 20 years of experience helping families with unique situations throughout Utah.
-Give our law office a call at 801-263-7078 to schedule a free case evaluation.
+Give our law office a call at 801-263-7078 to schedule a Legal Case Review.